DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 2. Flush the generated HTML down to the client
 3. Load React on the client, and call [`hydrateRoot`](https://reactjs.org/docs/react-dom-client.html#hydrateroot), which instructs React to basically rebuild the "Virtual DOM" in memory, and ensure the current markup in the DOM matches with what React expects.

-This SSR setup will _not_ work with Apollo Client and React-Apollo because they need to perform work async.
+This SSR setup will _not_ work with Apollo Client and React-Apollo because they need to perform work async to gather data.

 ### Apollo Client SSR (Asynchronous)
-Apollo Client implements the "two-pass" rendering strategy, but it's a bit of a misnomer: Apollo has no limit on the number of "passes" it will perform[^2].
+Apollo Client implements the "two-pass" rendering strategy.
 The way you do SSR, with Apollo Client:

 1. Load the app in Node.js, and kick off Apollo Client's data-fetching on the server by passing the root component of the app to Apollo's [`getDataFromTree`](https://www.apollographql.com/docs/react/performance/server-side-rendering/#executing-queries-with-getdatafromtree).
 2. `getDataFromTree` calls React's `renderToString`, and waits for the synchronous render to complete.
 This causes all `useQuery` calls in _some_ components to kick-off their HTTP requests. `getDataFromTree` then discards the results from React.